Pawpaw Tree

 Where are good places to plant Pawpaw trees?

 The Pawpaw prefers moist, well-drained soil and partial shade (stay away from full, blasting sun).
 This is because Pawpaws are understory trees, which are smaller trees that grow beneath larger native behemoth trees like Tulip Poplars.
-Think of them like petite trees that snuggle up next to their big brothers and sisters in the forest for protection; they need a little shade.
+Think of them like petite trees that snuggle up next to their taller tree siblings in the forest for protection; they need a little shade.

 If you want fruit (and who doesn’t?), you’ll need to plant two